-Do not hang up until you have confirmed that it is OK to do so.
-Keep your phone on if possible as they may try to ring you back, but be aware of the limited battery life of phones.
-If you are running low on battery life you should consider using text messages (SMS) as they use much less battery power than voice calls.
+Do not hang up until you have confirmed that it is OK to do so by the 000 operator.
+Keep your phone on if possible as they may try to ring you back, but be aware of the limited battery life of phones so inform the operator if you are running out of battery.
 If you turn your phone off to save battery life make sure you arrange a time with emergency services to turn it back on again.

 Using Mobile Phones in Areas of Marginal Coverage

 Be aware that a mobile phone in an area with a weak signal will use much more power trying to maintain the signal.
-Your phone battery may only last a few hours in the “bush” or any other region with marginal coverage – even though it may normally lasts for a week or so where you live.
-This is because the phone is transmitting small messages to the phone network every few minutes so the network can contact the phone if it has a call for it.
+Your phone battery may only last a few hours in a region with marginal coverage – even though it may normally last for days in the city.
+This is because the phone is regularly transmitting small messages to the phone network so the network keeps track of your phone’s location.
 The phone controls the signal strength of these messages so it does not use more battery life than is necessary – it transmits with just enough strength for the phone network to receive the message.

 However in marginal coverage areas these frequent messages need to be sent with a lot of power to get through.
 This means you should expect the batteries to be consumed in a fraction of the time they normal last in the city which has good signal strength everywhere.